 This summer my frugal organic garden has me swimming in tomatoes.
 Luckily my family loves Marinara!
-I decided to try my hand at making and it and I have to say that I am finally pleased with the results.
-All of the ingredients that I used either came from my garden or were Organic.
+I decided to try my hand at making and it and I have to say that I am pleased with the results.
+All of the ingredients that I used either came from my garden or were organic.

 This homemade marinara is now a family favorite!
 This is the second year that have had a garden and during the summer I try to use our tomatoes in a variety of forms however Homemade Marinara is everyone’s favorite!
 I always make a batch for dinner and then another to freeze.
 It is also a great way to sneak in additional veggies too!

 - 3 cloves of garlic